doyousketch2/theTemplate/README.md

 # theTemplate
 Template for Löve2D,  to speed up game development

 You'll want to draw your own icon, most likely.
-Included to show conf.lua syntax.
+It's there to show conf.lua syntax.

 Includes a bunch'a **3-letter abbreviations.**  See inside for details.